V3 Build Guide

 This page will contain a step-by-step assembly guide.

-Updated documentation is still in progress and not updated here, please be patient.
+Updated documentation for V4 is still in progress and not updated here, please be patient.

 This guide provides a walkthrough on the assembly of a wireless V3 eye tracking.
 V4 specific final docs are Work In Progress: V4 LED Solderless assemblly rough edit: